cavalen/nginx-workshop-cv/docs/nginx/README.eng.md

        }
    ]
    ```
+- The first thing we need to do to enable NAP (NGINX App Protect) is to load the WAF dynamic module inside `nginx.conf`, this was done in a previous step in this lab, by adding the directive `load_module` [in this section](#2-nginx-base-configuration)

-- Last step is activate the WAF for the `f5app` application, editing the file `/etc/nginx/conf.d/f5app.example.com.conf`
+   Next step is to activate the WAF for the `f5app` application, editing the file `/etc/nginx/conf.d/f5app.example.com.conf`

    WAF configurations can be added at the `server {}` level and apply to all of the application ("global") or can be added inside a specific `location` only.
-In this case we will add the waf for all of the `f5app` application.
+In this case we will add the waf for the `f5app` application in the server block.

-   First, the prerequisite to use NAP is to load the WAF module inside `nginx.conf`, this was done in a previous step in this lab, by adding the directive `load_module` in `nginx.conf`

-   `app_protect_enable on;` Activates the WAF.\
-   `app_protect_security_log_enable on;` Activates logging for the WAF.\
-   `app_protect_security_log "/etc/nginx/waf/log-grafana.json" syslog:server=grafana.example.com:8515;` Indica el formato a usar para los logs de WAF y el destino.
-Puede usarse multiples veces para hacer logs a varios destinos.\
-   `app_protect_policy_file "/etc/nginx/waf/NginxCustomPolicy.json";` Indica la politica de WAF a usar.

-   Las lineas que se adicionan a la configuracion en el bloque `server` son:
+   The lines we need to add to the configuration file in the `server` block are:
    ```
    app_protect_enable on;
    app_protect_security_log_enable on;
    app_protect_security_log "/etc/nginx/waf/log-grafana.json" syslog:server=grafana.example.com:8515;
    app_protect_policy_file "/etc/nginx/waf/NginxCustomPolicy.json";
    ```

+   `app_protect_enable on;` Activates the WAF.\
+   `app_protect_security_log_enable on;` Activates logging for the WAF.\
+   `app_protect_security_log "/etc/nginx/waf/log-grafana.json" syslog:server=grafana.example.com:8515;` Specifies the logging format to be used (by referencing a JSON configuration) and the destination for the logs (a grafana server in this case).
+This directive can be used multiple times to send logs to several destinations.\
+   `app_protect_policy_file "/etc/nginx/waf/NginxCustomPolicy.json";` Indicates the WAF policy to use.

+   Enable WAF for f5app.example.com:
    ```
    sudo vim /etc/nginx/conf.d/f5app.example.com.conf
    ```

-   El archivo `f5app.example.com.conf` queda de la siguiente manera:
+   The file `f5app.example.com.conf` should look like this:
    ```nginx
    # Custom Health Check
    match f5app_health {